specfrs/specfrs.github.io/_posts/2022-03-14-Parting-Out-The-FRS.md

 * need to get to the DMV and get the lean cleared off the title so I can easily part with the car/title.
 * decide how much of what was removed will be put back on the car.

+If you're interested in any of the car, or SSC bits, let me know.

+Car is located in Wildwood Missouri, just outside of St. Louis.
+The motor has less than 45k miles on it and runs great.